-Like increasingly more things in my life, our day out in Melbourne was driven by my desire to see kitties.
+Like increasingly more things in my life, our 24 hours in Melbourne was driven by my desire to see kitties.

 I haven’t been able to have one myself as I have been either living abroad or travelling over the last 11 years, which I think has made me a tad obsessive over every cute kitty I see.

 I think the main reason I loved Turkey so much was because of the prevalence of well treated street cats that were happy to get a pat or a cuddle.
 Seriously, I think I have a problem.

 I have even been called a crazy cat lady by friends and as I don’t actually own a cat, that has to be pretty telling right?

 I had read somewhere that Melbourne had opened the first Cat Café in Australasia so ever since then I have been plotting my return to the culture capital of Australia.
 (Update 2019 – there are now numerous Cat Cafes in Australasia – what a wonderful world we live in!)

 The opportunity for a revisit arose when we planned to spend Australia Day weekend driving the Great Ocean Road for three days with Melbourne based friends.
 Adding on 24 hours in Melbourne was a no-brainer.